 Hidden Psychological Processes

 Most explanations in psychology are based on cognitive processes that cannot be observed directly.
 These processes are, in a way, only theoretical concepts.
 However, even in the natural sciences, scientists base models on theoretical processes that cannot be observed directly.
 For example, there is no way to directly observe the force of gravity.
-According to Heisenberg’s principle of uncertainty at the sub-atomic level, as the certainty about the location of a particle (e.g., electron) increases, the certainty of its momentum decreases, and vice versa.
+According to Heisenberg’s principle of uncertainty, at the sub-atomic level, as the certainty about the location of a particle (e.g., electron) increases, the certainty of its momentum decreases, and vice versa.

 Empirical Generalization